 According to Mexican government officials and industrial customers, Mexico is currently experiencing significant electric supply problems due to both a lack of transmission capabilities and a lack of generation capacity.
-In addition, Mexican industrial companies are required to purchase electricity from the government-owned electric utility, Commission Federal de Electricidad (“CFE”).
+In addition, Mexican industrial companies are required to purchase electricity from the government-owned electric utility, Comisíon (plz check spelling – I got this one from yesterday’s definition of “direct assignment facilities”).Federal de Electricidad (“CFE”).
 Industrial companies have been forced to deal with an indifferent electricity provider, poor reliability, escalating tariffs and significant price fluctuations as a result of the CFE’s near monopolistic position,

 To capitalize on this situation, Enron North America (“ENA”) intends to (a) finalize Power Purchase Agreements (“PPAs”) with Mexican industrial customers who are very interested in signing the PPAs as they represent an economic and reliable source of electricity, and (b) construct a High Voltage Direct Current Tie (“HVDC Tie”) allowing for electric transmission of up to 300MWs of continuous base load power from the Texas power market (“ERCOT”) to the CFE Mexico transmission grid.

 The U.S. and Mexican power transmission grids are not directly connected with each other.
 Each power grid is operated in different electrical phases and consequently is unsafe to connect the two grids together unless synchronized.
-To synchronize the two transmission grids, and thus allow for the transmission of electricity from one grid to the other, an HVDC Tie will be inserted to convert AC electric current to DC electric current and then reconverts the power to AC based power compatible with the intended market.
+To synchronize the two transmission grids, and thus allow for the transmission of electricity from one grid to the other, an HVDC Tie will be inserted to convert AC electric current to DC electric current and then reconverts the DC electric current to AC electric current compatible with the intended market.

 Construction and Operation of the HVDC Tie

-The HVDC Tie will be located at or near the Loma Alta substation (“Loma Alta”), which is approximately 4.9 miles (at closest point) inside the U.S. (see Schematic 2 below).
-ENA (via its financing designee or affiliate) will own the HVDC Tie during construction.
-Enron does not intend to own the HVDC Tie subsequent to COD due to PUHCA regulatory issues surrounding the ownership of transmission assets.
-Brownsville Public Utility Board (“BPUB”), the owner and operator of the Loma Alta substation (69kv side, CP&L and Magic Valley own the 138kv side of the substation), pursuant to the participation agreements executed between ENA and BPUB (see Project Salsa DASH dated 9/29/00 attached), will own the HVDC Tie once it becomes operational.
+The HVDC Tie will be located at or near the Loma Alta substation (“Loma Alta”) which is approximately 4.9 miles (at closest point) inside the U.S. (see Schematic 2 below).
+Additionally, associated improvements are included in the HVDC Project.
+These associated improvements include: 138-kV AC, 150-kV DC (connects the two components of the HVDC Tie), and 230-kV AC electrical power transmission lines, rights-of-way, lease and/or purchase of land, and requisite interconnects to and systems upgrades in both the BPUB and CFE electrical power transmission and distribution systems.
+ENA (via its financing designee or affiliate) will own the HVDC Tie and associated improvements during construction.
+Enron does not intend to own the HVDC Tie and associated improvements subsequent to COD due to PUHCA regulatory issues surrounding the ownership of transmission assets.
+Brownsville Public Utility Board (“BPUB”), the owner and operator of the Loma Alta substation (69kv side, CP&L and Magic Valley own the 138kv side of the substation), pursuant to the participation agreement executed between ENA and BPUB (see Project Salsa DASH dated 9/29/00 attached), will own the HVDC Tie and associated improvements once it becomes operational.
 Table 1 below illustrates the anticipated construction and financing schedule for the HVDC Tie:

 THIS SPACE INTENTIONALLY BLANK